-ASAN 250 Politics in Twentieth Century Asia (3) DS
+ASAN 250 ASIAN POLITICS SINCE 1900 (3)

 Prerequisite: ENG 22/60 or ESL 23, OR Placement in ENG 100 This course will focus on ten Asian countries with the largest economics and populations, in order to familiarize students with the development of their politics, economics, and society.
 Cross-listed as POLS 250.
 (3 hrs. lect. per week)